mklomp/mirte-sd-image-tools/README.md

 ## Control the robot on the dashboard

-After you have installed the zoef software you can open a browser and go to http://192.168.42.1 and program the robot.
+After you have installed the zoef software you can open a browser and go to http://192.168.42.1 (or http://zoef.local) and program the robot.
 This should also work after a reboot.

 ## Login with ssh